agarcialeon/awesome-netbeans/README.md

 * [Checkstyle Beans](https://www.sickboy.cz/checkstyle/download.html) - Support for Checkstyle inside NetBeans.
 * [Additional Hints](https://github.com/markiewb/nb-additional-hints) - Adds more hints to the editor during development.

+### Markdown

+* [Flow NetBeans Markdown](https://github.com/madflow/flow-netbeans-markdown) - Works with NetBeans 12.3 but it's currently being reworked in this other [repo](https://github.com/jkost/MarkdownViewerForNetBeans).

 ### Git

 * [NetBeans Git Branch in StatusBar](https://github.com/Chris2011/nb-git-branch-in-statusbar) - See the current git branch in the status bar of NetBeans.
+Works on Version 12.3 of NetBeans, but needs a restart.

 ## Snippets & Gists <a name="snippets-&-gists"></a>